 I argue that case markers in Hungarian are best thought of as ‘fused postpositions’.
 There is no need to set up a separate syntactic or morphological [Case] attribute as such.
 Rather, we just need a morphological principle stating that nominals (including pronouns) have a special form, the traditional case form.
 In this respect Hungarian is crucially different from languages such as Latin (which requires both a morphological and a syntactic [Case] feature) or Finnish (which requires at least a syntactic [Case] feature).
 I discuss certain typological issues arising from this analysis, arguing that when grammarians refer to Hungarian ‘cases’, they are really referring to a rather more general notion of ‘canonical grammatical function markers on dependents’.

 2013.
 Hungarian pronominal case and the dichotomy of content and form in inflectional morphology.
 Natural Language & Linguistic Theory 31:4 ► pp. 1207 ff.

 Thornton, Anna M.

-This list is based on CrossRef data as of 25 april 2021.
+This list is based on CrossRef data as of 21 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.